MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/get-started-tutorial-1-prepare-environment.md

 ---
 # Prepare your environment for the Azure CLI

-In this tutorial step, you onboard with the Azure CLI!
-This includes choosing the environment that works best for you, and setting your default values.
-You will also learn how to find and change your active Azure subscription, and use random IDs to always guarantee unique resource names.
+In this tutorial step, you execute your first Azure CLI commands!
+This includes finding and setting your active subscription and setting default values.
+You also learn how to create resource groups containing a random ID to always guarantee a unique resource name.

 ## Install the Azure CLI

+Get started by first selecting your environment.

 * If you don't have an [Azure subscription](/azure/guides/developer/azure-developer-guide#understanding-accounts-subscriptions-and-billing), create an [Azure free account](https://azure.microsoft.com/free/?ref=microsoft.com&utm_source=microsoft.com&utm_medium=docs&utm_campaign=visualstudio) before you begin.